-- Team involvement: service users and carers were part of the practice team - Consultative: a consultative body of users was set up for an ongoing dialogue and feedback \( \Bar{\text{lnvolvement}}\) involvement in care: person-centred approaches to care/support
+- Team involvement: service users and carers were part of the practice team - Consultative: a consultative body of users was set up for an on-going dialogue and feedback - Involvement in care: person-centred approaches to care/support

-The initiative also encompasses carers - families, relatives, friends and other individuals from the user's environment - they receive psycho-education and psychological support when needed; they are consulted when preparing the individual care plan.
-The programme's guiding principle is: "Nothing for the client without the client."
+The initiative encompasses also carers - families, relatives, friends and other individuals from the environment of the user - they receive psycho education and psychological support when needed; they are consulted when preparing the individual care plan.

+The programme's guiding principle is: "nothing for the client without the client."
 The fact that the services are provided by tandems of mental health professionals and experts by experience, who themselves are people who have experienced mental health problems, is a mechanism of involving the target group in the process of planning and provision of care.
-All of the activities related to a certain service user focus on individual care, which is developed with his/her participation and the input of all relevant stakeholders: the service user's general practitioner and psychiatrist(s), family, friends, etc.
+All of the activities, related to a certain service user, focus on the individual care, which is developed with his/her participation and the input of all relevant stakeholders: service user's general practitioner and psychiatrist(s), family, friends, etc.